 - houses in multiple occupation

 - care homes

 - houses of religious communities

 Furnished and unoccupied property

-If the property is furnished and unoccupied, then no one is entitled to this discount.
-It is a full charge for the tenant up to the end of the tenancy, then a full charge for the owner from that date onwards.
-This is often called a 'second home' charge, even if the property is not used as a second home.
+If the property is furnished and unoccupied, there is no discount.
+This is often called a second home charge, even if the property is not used as a second home.

-When the home has been unoccupied and unfurnished for two years, the charge will rise.
+When the home has been empty and unfurnished for two years, the charge will rise.
 Find out more about long term empty homes premium charges.